<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=287885398579053&amp;ev=PageView&amp;noscript=1">

 3: How easily they can recall the user interface in subsequent visits

-What’s more, these usability are not solely qualitative in nature.
+What’s more, these usability are not solely qualitative.
 Usability testing can create baselines for data points like time-on-task, success and failure rates, and the amount of perceived effort as measured by clicks.

-These quantitative metrics build a framework for the usability of any particular task in the customer experience, giving you a specific idea of exactly what interactions need to be optimized in the customer journey.
+These quantitative metrics build a framework for the usability of any particular task in the customer experience, giving you an idea of precisely what interactions need to be optimized in the customer journey.

-For anyone even remotely concerned with the customer experience, liquid expectations are the new normal.
-As innovation cycles speed up, customers’ expectations will be reshaped on a regular basis.
+Liquid expectations are the new normal for anyone even remotely concerned with the customer experience.
+As innovation cycles speed up, customers’ expectations will be reshaped regularly.

-However, there is a way to adapt, and even thrive.
-The human-centered design process isn’t a one-size-fits-all solution; it’s a methodology for uncovering exactly what matters to your audience and designing solutions to meet those standards.
+However, there is a way to adapt and even thrive.
+The human-centered design process isn’t a one-size-fits-all solution; it’s a methodology for uncovering precisely what matters to your audience and designing solutions to meet those standards.

-If the customer experience is the ultimate competitive advantage, giving customers a role in shaping their experience is simply the most logical move to make.
+If the customer experience is the ultimate competitive advantage, giving customers a role in shaping their experience is simply the most logical move.